Nauja/Entropy/Draft.md

 ## Good naming is as important as good coding

-At this stage you should notice that the added value of our function changed from `applying an operator to two numbers` to `applying a lambda to sequence of elements` as shown by the `"hello world !"` example.
+At this stage you should notice that the added value of our function changed from `applying an operator to two numbers` to `applying a lambda to pair of elements in a sequence` as shown by the `"hello world !"` example.

-Name of the function is no more related to its value so we are going to change it:
+Name of the function is no more related to its added value so we are going to change it:

 ```python
 def reduce(fun:Callable[[Any,Any],Any], *sequence:List[Any], initial:Any = None) -> Any: